Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Learning new skills for challenging thoughts and feelings (cognitive restructuring)

-- Learning about and developing an understanding about the common changes in beliefs that occur after going through trauma
+- Learning and developing an understanding about the common changes in beliefs that occur after going through trauma

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)